OWASP/threat-dragon/dev-notes.md

 1. `npm test`
 1. `** `npm run build-osx`
 1. make sure the installer works, navigate to .dmg and run
+1. obtain SHA256 of .dmg file using `shasum -a256`

 * ### TD desktop release ###
 1. tag the desktop release, see above